zwets/kcst/README.md

 By using a k-mer mapping approach, kcst is very fast.
 It typically takes about a second to type one assembled genome.
-The binary core of `kcst` is `khc` (k-mer hit count).
-It can be used standalone to rapidly compute sequence similarity of a query with each of a set of subject sequences.
+The binary core of `kcst` is `khc` (k-mer hit count).  `khc` can be used standalone to rapidly compute sequence similarity between a query and each of a set of subject sequences.

-> **Work in Progress**
->
-> 1. The `kcst` wrapper which translates the allele hit scores produced by
-> `khc` to corresponding ST-number(s) is work in progress.
->
-> 2. `khc` accepts reads files (it auto-detects whether input is FASTA, FASTQ,
-> or plain DNA), but until it can do input sampling, querying with reads is
-> obviously much slower than with assemblies.

 ## Quick Start